beauwright/startup/README.md

 JS was used to add a nice fade in effect to the cards on the home page as you scroll.
 ##
 There are multiple Git commits, each with a specific, useful comment attached ✅

+# Startup Service
+- Create an HTTP service using Node.js and Express ✅
+  - Done!
+- Frontend served up using Express static middleware ✅
+  - The static middleware now handles serving up the front end
+- Your frontend calls third party service endpoints ✅
+  - There's a third party joke API called at the bottom of the user's dashboard
+- Your backend provides service endpoints ✅
+  - Endpoints exist for retrieving existing transcripts, making new transcripts, updating existing transcripts, and creating notes
+- Your frontend calls your service endpoints ✅
+  - My frontend makes good use of my service endpoints
+##
+There are multiple Git commits, each with a specific, useful comment attached ✅

+# Startup DB
+Application database support
+- MongoDB Atlas database created ✅
+  - A mongoDB DB was created and is used to store login info, transcripts, and notes
+- Provides backend endpoints for manipulating application data ✅
+  - The backend has endpoints for creating transcripts, updating transcripts, and creating notes
+- Stores application data in MongoDB ✅
+  - The transcripts and notes text are stored in mongoDB
+##
+There are multiple Git commits, each with a specific, useful comment attached ✅

+# Login Deliverable
+- Supports new user registration ✅
+  - Users can register an account
+- Supports existing user authentication ✅
+  - Users can login
+- Stores and retrieves credentials in MongoDB ✅
+  - User's login info is stored in a MongoDB
+- Restricts application functionality based upon authentication ✅
+  - Users are restricted to seeing content related to their own account
+##
+There are multiple Git commits, each with a specific, useful comment attached ✅

+# WebSocket Deliverable
+- Backend listens for WebSocket connection ✅
+  - The backend listens for the websocket connection
+- Frontend makes WebSocket connection ✅
+  - When the "start transcript" button is pressed on the call page, the frontend establishes a websocket with the backend
+- Data sent over WebSocket connection ✅
+  - The backend listens for a binary stream of audio and then forwards the binary audio stream on to Rev AI for transcription.
+The backend listens for text from Rev AI and passes that back to the front end over the websocket.
+  - (Note to TAs the current implementation requires your computer supports a 44100HZ sample rate for audio which is very likely does unless you've got a fancy external audio interface that's locked to 48000 HZ)
+- WebSocket data displayed in the application interface ✅
+  - The transcription text sent to the front end is shown in the big left box.
+##
+There are multiple Git commits, each with a specific, useful comment attached ✅